Pressio/pressio-demoapps/README.md

-**pressio-demoapps** is a library of 1D, 2D and 3D demo problems of varying complexity, ranging from a simple 1D linear advection, to 2D reaction-diffusion, and 3D compressible Euler, and more.
+**pressio-demoapps** is a library of 1D, 2D and 3D demo problems of varying complexity, ranging from a simple 1D linear advection, to 2D reaction-diffusion, and 3D Euler equations, and more.
 Key features include:

 - support for both C++ and Python